multitheftauto/mtasa-blue/CONTRIBUTING.md

 If the pull request is large, requiring at least 2 pull request reviews.
 This isn't enforced via GitHub's interface, but you should try and stick to this convention.

+Pull requests are required from anyone who is not a member of the MTA Team.